hsjobeki/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 `runCommandCC` is similar but uses the default compiler environment.
 To minimize dependencies, `runCommandCC` should only be used when the build command needs a C compiler.

+`runCommandLocal` is also similar to `runCommand`, but forces the derivation to be built locally.
+See the note on [`runCommandWith`] about `runLocal`.

+[`runCommandWith`]: #trivial-builder-runCommandWith

 ### Type

 ```
 runCommand      :: String -> AttrSet -> String -> Derivation
 runCommandCC    :: String -> AttrSet -> String -> Derivation
+runCommandLocal :: String -> AttrSet -> String -> Derivation
 ```

 ### Input

-While the type signature(s) differ from `runCommandWith`, individual arguments with the same name will have the same type and meaning:
+While the type signature(s) differ from [`runCommandWith`], individual arguments with the same name will have the same type and meaning:

 `name` (String)
 :   The derivation's name